Muslim period in the Indian subcontinent: Deccan sultanates

-The Bahmani Sultanate lasted for almost two centuries, until it fragmented into five smaller states, known as the Deccan sultanates (Bijapur, Golconda, Ahmednagar, Berar, and Bidar) in 1527.
-Although the five sultanates were all ruled by Muslims, their founders were of diverse, and often originally non-Muslim origins: the Ahmadnagar Sultanate was of Hindu-Brahmin origins; the Berar sultanate by a Kannadiga Hindu convert; the Bidar Sultanate was founded by a Georgian slave; the Bijapur Sultanate was founded by a Georgian slave purchased by Mahmud Gawan and the Golconda Sultanate was of Turkmen origin.
+The Bahmani Sultanate lasted for almost two centuries, until it fragmented into five smaller states, known as the Deccan sultanates (Bijapur, Golconda, Ahmadnagar, Berar, and Bidar) in 1527.
+Although the five sultanates were all ruled by Muslims, their founders were of diverse, and often originally non-Muslim origins: the Ahmadnagar Sultanate by a son of a slave of Marathi Brahmin origins; the Berar Sultanate by a slave of Kannada Brahmin; the Bidar Sultanate by a Georgian slave; the Bijapur Sultanate by a Georgian slave purchased by Mahmud Gawan and the Golconda Sultanate by a slave of Turkmen origin.

 Panorama depicting the Battle of Talikota (1565), in which Deccan sultanates defeated the Vijayanagara Empire.
 Ta'rif-i Husain Shahi (Chronicle of Husain Shah).

 The rulers of the Deccan sultanates made a number of cultural contributions in the fields of literature, art, architecture, and music.
-An important contribution was the development of the Dakhani language, which, having started development under the Bahamani rulers, developed into an independent spoken and literary language during this period by continuously borrowing from Arabic-Persian, Marathi, Kannada, and Telugu.
-Dakhani later became known as Dakhani Urdu to distinguish it from North Indian Urdu.
-Deccani miniature painting—which flourished in the courts of Ahmadnagar, Bijapur, and Golconda—is another major cultural contribution of the Deccan sultanates.
+An important contribution was the development of the Deccani language, which, having started development under the Bahmani rulers, developed into an independent spoken and literary language during this period by continuously borrowing from Arabic-Persian, Marathi, Kannada, and Telugu.
+Deccani later became known as Dakhani Urdu to distinguish it from north Indian Urdu.
+Deccani miniature painting — which flourished in the courts of Ahmadnagar, Bijapur, and Golconda — is another major cultural contribution of the Deccan sultanates.

-When the rulers of the five Deccan sultanates combined their forces and attacked the Vijayanagara empire in 1565, the empire crumbled at the Battle of Talikot.
+When the rulers of the five Deccan sultanates combined their forces and attacked the Vijayanagara Empire in 1565, the empire crumbled at the Battle of Talikot.

 Nizams of Hyderabad

 Nizam, a shortened version of Nizam-ul-Mulk, meaning Administrator of the Realm, was the title of the native sovereigns of Hyderabad state, India, since 1719, belonging to the Asaf Jahi dynasty.
-The dynasty was founded by Mir Qamar-ud-Din Siddiqi, a viceroy of the Deccan under the Mughal emperors from 1713 to 1721 who intermittently ruled under the title "Asaf Jah" in 1924.
+The dynasty was founded by Nizam-ul-Mulk, Asaf Jah I, a viceroy of the Deccan under the Mughal emperors from 1713 to 1721 who intermittently ruled under the title "Asaf Jah" in 1924.
 After Aurangzeb's death in 1707, the Mughal Empire crumbled, and the viceroy in Hyderabad, the young Asaf Jah, declared..himself independent.

-The dynasty ruled for 7 generations, with the last Nizam – Mir Osman Ali Khan showing an enormous contributions on the field of education, construction of major public buildings across the kingdom, setting up of Nizam's Guaranteed State Railway(NSGR), donations to Universities, temples and donating 14000 acres of land from his personal estate to Vinobha Bhave's Bhoodan movement.
+The dynasty ruled for 7 generations, with the last Nizam — Mir Osman Ali Khan showing an enormous contributions on the field of education, construction of major public buildings across the kingdom, setting up of Nizam's Guaranteed State Railway, donations to universities and temples and donating 14000 acres of land from his personal estate to Vinobha Bhave's Bhoodan movement.